-One bite and I was obsessed and had to make!
+One bite and I was obsessed and had to make them!

 In researching how to make pickled tomatoes, I was inspired by this recipe for Russian Grandma’s Pickled Tomatoes at Happy Kitchen Rocks.
 Pickling ripe tomatoes is somewhat of an old-world thing to do which fascinated me even more.